 Time with you: Give a board game to play as a family or get a new puzzle to do together.
 Gifting a new kid’s cookbook and kid-size kitchen equipment can be a great motivator to do some cooking with budding chefs.
 Spending time with each other strengthens relationships, creates opportunities for kids to talk and ask questions, and helps kids feel loved.

 With so many great options for kids, I recommend avoiding weapons and toys that promote violence, particularly graphic videogames.
 Be on the lookout for toys that reinforce gender or racial stereotypes.
+For gifts that showcase smart and courageous girls and promote thinking and exploration, check out www.amightygirl.com.
 Finally, be alert to electronic toys—those that light up or make noise when a button is pushed and those that include screens.
-These toys generally respond the same way each time and don’t encourage learning or discovery.
+These toys don’t encourage learning or discovery.